I2PC/docs/docs/Installation/Requirements/index.rst

 Supported OS
 ^^^^^^^^^^^^^^^^^^^^

-We have tested Xmipp compilation on the following operating systems:Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04 and Centos 7.
+We have tested Xmipp compilation on the following operating systems:Ubuntu 18.04, 20.04, 22.04 and 24.04 and Centos 7.
 While compilation and execution might be possible on other systems, it might not be straightforward.

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^